Teething signs can be confusing, and you’ll hear so many myths. Here we explore what teething is exactly and the signs you'll see.

 Try laying your baby on your lap and sneaking a peek inside their mouth by moving their top or bottom lip or gently coaxing open their jaw.
 Use a clean finger to gently feel around their upper and lower gums systematically, one potential tooth spot at a time.

-Other signs and symptoms people often associate with teething but that studies have found are generally NOT linked with teething include:
+Other signs and symptoms that studies have found are generally NOT linked with teething include:

 - congestion and coughs